Madurodam is packed with beautifully made small model replicas of Dutch landmarks, canals and parks.

 - Rent a car: Good option for those who wish to drive and want to visit several cities in Holland.

-Children less than 3: free admission
+Children under 2: free admission

 From the central station of The Hague: take tram number 9 or bus 22, stop Madurodam.